kingsfordonyina/ppol1802/codebook.md

 ### Main Dependent Variable: policy_support (Binary) Agree with statement 1 is 1 and Agree with Statement 2 is 0.

-Question asked in the survey:
+Question asked in the survey(Afrobarometer):

 Statement 1:Government should have ensured that all the necessary structures for free SHS are in place before its implementation.